Some halting problems for abelian sandpiles are undecidable in dimension three: Acknowledgements

 \section{Acknowledgements}

-The majority of my thanks go to my advisor, Lionel Levine, who suggested that I put this idea in the form of a paper and made extensive suggestions.
-Matt Farrell and Swee Hong Chan both kindly read some of my drafts and gave valuable comments.
+Thanks to my advisor, Lionel Levine, who suggested that I put this idea in the form of a paper and made extensive suggestions.
+Matt Farrell and Swee Hong Chan kindly read my drafts and gave valuable comments.
+Also thanks to the referees, who pointed out Moore and Nilsson's bound and made the remark at the end of section~\ref{localhalt}.